jasonlue/jasonlue.github.io/_posts/2019-09-14-zeek-dict-measurement.md

 But how many rounds is necessary to stablize the measurements?
 The criteria I used is to keep increasing the rounds until the numbers stablize but don't deteriorate so as not to trigger cache miss effect discussed in the next section.
 Ususally 100,000 to 1 million measured operations can result in a stable number.

+zeek.stats and zeek.open.stats adds a command line ! to accept a key file and indicates size of dictionary and how many rounds to run the measurement on.

     cd ~/zeek.test/zeek
     ./zeek.stats -! ..//key/Connection.147695.key@100:1000